 "It's a great day for me and my family," said Line Gignac Burns (Pat's widow).
 "I'm speechless and tremendously happy.
 Pat would be proud and this is well-deserved."

 In the Referee and Linesman category, Bill McCreary was elected.
 After playing Junior A hockey, Bill joined the NHL in 1984.
 He officiated 1,700 regular season NHL games and 282 NHL playoff games before ending his career on April 2nd, 2011 in Washington, D.C.
-Internationally, Bill worked the 1998 and 2002 Olympics, including the gold medal games at both tournaments.
+Internationally, Bill worked the 1998, 2002 and 2010 Olympic Winter Games, including the gold medal games at all three tournaments.

 "I was fortunate living in Guelph to be encouraged to get into officiating by some of the NHL greats that were involved in the game there, "said McCreary.
 "Just as with the players, being in the Stanley Cup Final is the goal of any official and I'm pleased that I was able to have that recognition on several occasions."